MinaPecheux/Advent-Of-Code/2015/Python/README.md

 In Part I, we only check equalities.
 In Part II, we also have some inequalities, depending on the checked key.
 Overall, we can create a list of potential matches that contains either 1 or 2 items.

 I admit that, for Part II, I don't know if there is an actual way of choosing between the two candidates.
 My guess was that it couldn't be the same as the answer for Part I, but I don't know if it is a sound strategy... ;)

+### Day 17: No Such Thing as Too Much

+#### Answers
+**Part I: 1304 • Part II: 18**

+Solving this puzzle isn't too hard thanks to Python built-in ``itertools`` lib.
+By using its ``combinations()`` method, we can easily get all the possible containers' permutations.

+We can compute those once, put them in a set, and then just extract the relevant info for Part I and Part II.

+In Part I, we just need to get the number of unique combinations, so it's the length of our set.
+In Part II, we need to get the minimal number of containers to use first and then get all the combinations that fit this number.